 ITV News presenter Rageh Omaar ‘recovering at home’ after hospital treatment

-The ITV News International Affairs Editor became unwell while presenting the News At Ten programme on Friday.
+The international affairs editor became unwell while presenting the News At Ten programme on Friday.

-ITV News presenter Rageh Omaar is “recovering at home with his family” after being treated in hospital, a spokesperson for the broadcaster has said.
+ITV News presenter Rageh Omaar has thanked everyone for their “kindness and good wishes” as he recovers at home after being treated in hospital.

 Omaar, the ITV News international affairs editor, was presenting the News At Ten programme on Friday when he appeared to struggle to read the news bulletins – sparking concern online.